Leafwing-Studios/Emergence/design/src/high-level/genre-analysis.md

 - optional optimizations on top of said solutions
 - satisfaction of watching your contraptions run
 - satisfaction of taming the wild
-- interesting, unexpected failures due to unexpected interactions or subtle bugs
+- interesting, unexpected failures due to unexpected interactions or subtle bugs in the player's design
 - gameplay can be extended, enhanced, or changed through mods or built in options
 - hits on "engineering creativity" in a way that other games don't
   - engineering creatvitiy is more about coming up with solutions within constraints.
 It's not a blank canvas.
 It's based on analytically evaluable metrics